yellovsky/bit-trove/apps/backend/README.md

 # NestJS API

-The backend is built with **NestJS** and follows **Domain-Driven Design (DDD)** principles.
-It provides a robust foundation for building scalable server-side applications.
+The backend is built with **NestJS** and follows **layered architecture** (clean/hexagonal architecture) principles.
+It provides a robust foundation for building scalable server-side applications with clear separation of concerns across domain, application, infrastructure, and presentation layers.

 ## Features